shybovycha/shybovycha.github.io/_posts/2017-02-21-speeding-up-algorithms-with-sse.md

 ## Vector operations

 This is quite a universal algorithm, which could be used for any type, which allows comparing.
-But let’s think on how we can speed that code up.
-First of all, we could split array into pieces and find maximum among them.
+But let’s think abotu how we can speed up that code.
+First of all, we could split the array into pieces and find maximum among them.

 There is a technology, allowing that.
 It is called **SIMD** - **S**ingle **I**nstruction - **M**ultiple **D**ata Stream.
-Simply saying, it means dealing on multiple data pieces _(cells, variables, elements)_ with the use of a single processor’ instruction.
+Simply saying, it means dealing with multiple data pieces _(cells, variables, elements)_ with the use of a single processor’ instruction.
 This is done in processor command extension called **SSE**.

 **Note:** your processor or even operating system may not support these operations.
 So, before continuing reading this article, be sure to check if it does.
 On Unix systems you may look for `mmx|sse|sse2|sse3|sse4_1|sse4_1|avx` in `/proc/cpuinfo` file.

 SSE extension has a set of vector variables to be used.
 These variables _(on the lowest, assembly level, they are called `XMM0` .. `XMM7` registers)_ allow us for storing and processing 128 bits of data as it was a set of `16 char`, `8 short`, `4 float/int`, `2 double` or `1 128-bit int` variables.

 But wait!
-There are other versions of SSE, allowing for different registers of different size!
+There are other versions of SSE, allowing for different registers of a different size!
 Check this out:

 **SIMD extensions**

 **MMX - hot 1997:**

 *   only integer items
-*   vectors have length of `64 bits`
+*   vectors have a length of `64 bits`
 *   8 registers, namely `MM0`..`MM7`

 **SSE highlights:**

 *   only 8 registers
-*   each register has size of 128 bit
+*   each register has a size of 128 bit
 *   70 operations
 *   allow for floating-point operations and vector’ elements